KarthiDreamr/UCare/README.md

 Please make sure your code follows the [Dart style guide](^4^) and is well-documented.

+## 📜 License 📄

+This project is licensed under the GNU General Public License (GPL).
+The GPL is a strong copyleft license that requires improvements to be shared back with the community.
+For more information, see the [LICENSE](LICENSE) file.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE]